Amirh24/sharemint-token-claims/README.md

 ## Steps

 0. For a real contract we won't be creating a new token.
-Set token address in `.env` file.
-Otherwise it deploys a new contract.
+Set `TOKEN_ADDRESS` env var.
+You can set it to `CREATE_TOKEN` to create a new token.
-1. Deploy a new token and contract: `npm run deploy:sepolia`
+1. Deploy a new token and contract: `TOKEN_ADDRESS=0x431CD3C9AC9Fc73644BF68bF5691f4B83F9E104f npm run deploy:polygon`
 2. Set new token and contract address in `.env` file
 3. Send contract tokens (see command below)